xxfoundation/learn.xx.network/website/docs/tools/webWallet/accounts/sendCoins.md

     b.
 Select the wallet to send coins to.

     c.
 Select the number of coins to send.
-Use the dropdown on the right to select the denomination.
+Use the drop-down on the right to select the denomination.

     d.
 The number of coins in your wallet cannot drop below the